‘Blackout Challenge’ TikTok lawsuit moves forward in court after death of 10-year-old

 Family warns against dangerous tiktok blackout challenge

-10-year-old Nylah Anderson passed away after reportedly trying the Blackout Challenge.
+10-year-old Nylah Anderson passed away after reportedly trying the ‘blackout challenge.’

+Following Nylah’s death, TikTok made a statement about the viral trend.
 “This disturbing ‘challenge,’ which people seem to learn about from sources other than TikTok, long predates our platform and has never been a TikTok trend,” a spokesperson said.

 “We remain vigilant in our commitment to user safety and would immediately remove related content if found.
 Our deepest sympathies go out to the family for their tragic loss.”